Andorian: Development

 Thelev, an Orion assassin disguised as an Andorian, from the 1967 original series episode "Journey to Babel".

-Andorians appeared in four episodes of The Original Series, and were background elements in Star Trek: The Motion Picture and Star Trek IV: The Voyage Home, but remained largely undeveloped until Enterprise.
+Andorians appeared in four episodes of The Original Series and as background elements in both Star Trek: The Motion Picture and Star Trek IV: The Voyage Home, but remained largely undeveloped until Enterprise.
 Showrunner Brannon Braga originally wanted to limit the number of original series elements on Enterprise, but came to see the challenge of "tak(ing) the goofiest aliens from The Original Series and make them a real culture that’s cool and believable."

 Appearance

 Ensign Jennifer Sh'reyan as seen in Lower Decks.

-Andorians have blue blood, blue skin, white hair, and antennae on the crown of the skull.
-By the time of the 2001 – 2005 TV series Star Trek: Enterprise, the antennae were depicted as protruding from the forehead, and capable of movement, used for gesturing and balancing.
-The design of Andorians has changed with every new production; including the placement of their antennae, additional makeup appliances, and the blue shade of their skin.
+Andorians have blue blood, blue or blue-green skin, white or grey hair, and antennae on the crown of the skull.
+By the time of the 2001 – 2005 TV series Star Trek: Enterprise, their antennae were depicted as protruding from the forehead.
+These antennae are capable of intentionally-controlled movement; Andorians use them for gesturing, hearing, and balancing.
+The design of Andorians has changed with every new production, including the placement of their antennae, additional makeup appliances, and the blue shade of their skin.